dlm1223/nfl-simulation/README.md

 Simulating NFL Play-Calling Strategies
 --------------------------------------
 In this post I’ll use simulation to test out different play-calling strategies.
 EPA (expected points added) is very useful in telling you expected value of a play on average.
+For example, it will say that passing on first down gives you +.25 expected points added on average, whereas running gives you +.1 on average.
 I'm still trying to understand though if the variance of a play matters, for example, does it make sense to take a lower EPA run on first down so you end up with 2nd and 7 rather a higher variance pass that will give you a good chance of second and long.
 I ran drive simulations to test out these different strategies, and then I could see if the high EPA and/or YPA play is the best choice.
 I got a lot of this code from [this post](https://statsbylopez.netlify.com/post/resampling-nfl-drives/)